The Mohs Surgical Procedure

 Residency training in dermatology provides the basic skill set from which the Mohs technique is derived: skin cancer pathology, cutaneous histopathology, dermatologic surgery, and the repair of complex surgical defects.
-The Mohs surgeon continues to enhance these skills in Residency and once in practice through repeated observation and performance of the Mohs tecnique.
+The Mohs surgeon continues to enhance these skills in residency and once in practice through repeated observation and performance of the Mohs technique.
 Challenging medical education courses with an emphasis on Mohs surgery, observational preceptorship training with other highly-experienced Mohs surgeons, and formal Mohs fellowships all are available options for post-Residency Mohs training.
 Each experience encourages further advancement and refinement of the dermatologist’s surgical skills and enables him or her to treat progressively more complex Mohs cases.

 Team Approach to Skin Cancer Treatment

 In an effort to provide the best possible medical care, Mohs surgeons sometimes treat patients in partnership with other specialists such as oculoplastic surgeons, ENT (ear, nose and throat) specialists, oral surgeons, plastic surgeons, and radiation oncologists.
 If indicated for your condition, your Mohs surgeon will discuss these options in detail with you.